-Specialized Cycling Gloves are one of my favorite Accessories Whenever I go Cycling I must have them or my hands feel naked.
-Plus they provide the much needed comfort I require regardless of the distance I’m Riding.
+Specialized Cycling Gloves are one of my favorite accessories.
+Whenever I go cycling must have them or my hands feel naked.
+Plus they give the much-needed comfort I need regardless of the distance I’m commuting.
 I bought these Specialized Cycling Gloves last summer when my other pair wore out.
-And out of all the Gear and Accessories that I own, these get used the most along with my Cycling helmet.
+And out of all the gear that I own, these get used the most along with my bicycle helmet.

 Specialized Cycling Gloves Have Important Features